meandmytram/ML_Ising_XY/README.md

-This repo contains code related to my MSc thesis
+This repo contains code related to my MSc thesis.